giffordlabcvr/HCV-GLUE/README.md

 ## Overview

 HCV-GLUE is a sequence-oriented resource for comparative genomic analysis of hepatitis C virus (HCV), developed using the [GLUE](https://github.com/giffordlabcvr/gluetools) software framework.
-It includes a web interface that can be used to create an HCV-GLUE web-server.
+It includes a web interface that can be used to create an **[HCV-GLUE web-server](http://hcv-glue.cvr.gla.ac.uk/#/home)**.

 Hepatitis C virus (HCV) is a bloodborne RNA virus that primarily targets the liver, causing both acute and chronic hepatitis.
 Classified under the *Hepacivirus* genus within the *Flaviviridae* family, HCV is mainly transmitted through contact with infected blood.
 If left untreated, infection can lead to serious liver complications, such as cirrhosis and liver cancer.
 Direct-acting antiviral medications have dramatically improved cure rates and hold the potential to eliminate the virus.
 However, achieving global elimination faces significant challenges